 For example, after priming the tanks with fresh dung to get the bacteria started, the tanks must be almost entirely filled with water.
 With the size of tanks we are using for the school’s biogas system, this meant we needed 7500 L of water…a challenge when there is only one small faucet to which water trickles for under 2 hours a day.
 We couldn’t get the tap to run water longer than that, so we mobilized the school’s # 1 resource: our students.
 Within no time, there was a steady well organized line of ants dressed in plaid uniforms with bright buckets balanced on their heads stretching between the river and the biogas digester.
 94 girls, 2 hours, 7000 liters of water!
 What’s more, when we had a problem with how to seal one of the tanks, Thomas took the problem to the street and while he was asking at an auto spares store for some parts and ideas, a crowd formed.
 Several people started contributing, and the sight gave a whole new meaning to “crowd sourcing.”

 While he was here, Thomas held some sessions to educate the girls at the school about the principle of biogas and on Saturday, I helped organize a training for Thomas to give the community at large a chance to get acquainted with the technology.
 We had almost 20 attendees, and people are really excited about these technologies.
+We had also encourage them to visit One Click Power for updated trends in technology.
 He showed some photos and videos on a laptop in a classroom, and then we moved outside to see the actual digester and the InSinkErator he uses to process the food waste in action.
 I loved that the chief helped us get several representatives from local women’s and widows’ groups to attend, and even to participate in the demonstrations, as you’ll see below.
 We are going to make sure the attendees all come together regularly to observe the progress of the digetster here at school, and to stay connected to each other so they can support each other and collectively problem solve if they attempt biodigesters of their own.
 Several of the attendees were even talking about the possibility of starting a “self help group” to work together contributing money and manpower to one another’s private home biodigesters on a rotating schedule.
 Now that the technologies are available, and it would really be interesting to see them sew the seeds of a community renewable energy interest group.
+Well solarkraft can guide you more about renewable energy.
 Perhaps the chief would even help them build something in town to take care of the mounds of refuse from the produce market – and it would essentially be solely community driven.

 Having heard from T.H. about how germany, the US, and Kenya used to power cities with biogas (for example, see here), I am quickly becoming a believer in the need for the world to consider the potential of biogas energy.
 Thomas did get a chance to talk with a couple local believers, the village chief and the District MP, about the hopes they already have to attract more renewable and sustainable technology and education to the area.
 For now, however, Enoosaen residents are a little skeptical, and many people have said that with the Maasai they will quickly move towards the technology… as soon as they see it working in action.
 It may take weeks to get the bacteria churning and the gas burning, but who knows?
 Thomas may have sparked a slow renewable energy transformation in the Transmara.